 After Your Shots

-After getting your allergy shots, you’ll need to sit in the waiting room for 20 to 30 minutes.
-Before you leave the office, your arm where you got your shots will be checked.
-This is to be sure that the site looks normal and isn’t showing signs of a reaction.
+You’ll need to sit in the waiting room for 30 minutes.
+Before you leave, the injection site on your arm will be checked.
+This is to make sure that the site looks normal and isn’t showing signs of a reaction.
+If you do have a reaction, treatment can be given while you’re in the doctor’s office to help prevent any serious problems.

 In rare cases, allergy shots can cause a reaction called anaphylaxis.
-This is a life-threatening problem that must be treated right away with an injection of special medication.
-After getting your shot, call the doctor right away if you have any of the following:
+This is a life-threatening problem that must be treated right away.
+Return to the doctor’s office, go to the emergency room, or call 911 if you have any of the following: